victoria-klein/symmetry_py/README.md

 Let's pick a simple example: suppose I want to consider functions $f:\mathbb{R}^2\to\mathbb{R}^2$ that are $D_4$-invariant.
 I want to calculate the set of fundamental invariants $\{\pi_1,...,\pi_r\}$ with respect to the 2-dimensional irreducible representation $\rho:D_4\times\mathbb{R}^2\to\mathbb{R}^2$ of $D_4$.
 By definition, this set generates the set $D_4$-invariant polynomials
 $$\{f|f(x)=f(\rho(g)x)\forall x\in\mathbb{R}^2\forall g\in D_4\}.$$

-First, let's import the necessary packages and modules.
+First, let's import the necessary dependencies and functions from symmetry_py.
 ```
+from finite_groups import dihedral
-import symmetrypy
+from finite_invariants import CMBasis
 import sympy as sp
 ```
 To calculate the fundamental invariants, we first create the group $D_4$ using `dihedral`, where elements are given in the 2-dimensional irrep (see [below](#dihedral) for details about the representation).